-Permissions are authorizations – rights – given to users, either because they are members of a specific user group, or because they have a user type such as Administrator, Admin or Editor.
-Each permission level, such as the Read permission, corresponds to a specific level of access to a certain part of the system.
+Permissions are authorizations – rights – given to users, either because they are members of a specific user group, or because they have a user type such as Administrator, Admin or Editor which has been given a specific level of access to the system.
+A permission level, such as the Read permission, corresponds to a specific level of access to a certain part of the system.

 The following permission levels can be set:

-As you can see, the permission levels form a hierarchy where each new permission level includes or supersedes the previous levels.
-This means, that a user with Delete permission also has the rights given to the Read, Edit and Create permissions levels.
-The exception is the None-permission which is hierarchically the highest level of permission but does not include any of the previous permissions – you should think of None as an explicit ban on viewing and interacting with a particular type of content.
+As you can see, the permission levels form a hierarchy where each permission level includes or supersedes the previous levels.
+This means that a user with Delete permission also has the rights given to the Read, Edit, and Create permission levels.
+The None permission is the lowest explicit permission level and does not include any other permissions.

 User Roles & Default Permissions